eMobilis-Explorer/loops/README.md

 - while and do ... while loops
 - switch statement
 - for and foreach loops
+-function challenge in the functions folder

 ## My process

+Added the function challenge which took four variables `year`, `first team` and `second team ` and used it to display the winner of that years AFCON cup.

 While and do ... while looping:
  -Here did an while loop for a certain number x with an increment of x+=y upto a certain value z